7 Best New Walking Shoes in 2024

 Here's our approach:

-- We buy new walking shoes for men using our funds.
+- We buy new walking shoes using our funds.
 We can't stress enough how significant fairness and impartiality are to us.

 - We walk in these brand-new kicks on a variety of surfaces to test each pair's strengths.
-During our strolls, we also keep tabs on wearability, comfort, durability, and others.
+During our strolls, we also keep tabs on wearability, comfort, and durability.

 - We gather more data by putting the walking shoes through different sets of tests inside our lab.
 One thing we like to measure is how much a shoe firms up when placed in a freezer.
-Using our durometer, we measure the midsole hardness at room temp and right after it is taken out of the freezer for 20 minutes.
-From there, we compare the percent change of the values.
+Using our durometer, we measure the midsole hardness at room temperature and right after it is taken out of the freezer, where the shoe spent 20 minutes.
+Based on that test, we can conclude how the shoe will feel in cold weather.

 Best new walking shoes overall